pradeep3sep/interviewquestion/README writeBased2.md

     for (let i = 0; i < str.length; i++) {
         const char = str[i];
-        // Exclude the current character and get the rest of the string const remainingChars = str.slice(0, i) + str.slice(i + 1);
+        // Exclude the current character and get the rest of the string, can be like str.filter(e => e !== char) const remainingChars = str.slice(0, i) + str.slice(i + 1);

         // Recursively find permutations of the remaining characters